The drop-ship's altitude warning had been going off for about ninety seconds.

 "You just did."

 A small gold square flickered into the upper right corner of his visor for less than a second.
-Long enough to register.
-Not long enough to react to.
+It vanished before his hand could twitch.

 It was the same color as the override that had come down in the simulation arena.

-The same color as the panel that had taken the kill-switch off Kikaru's face the day Hacker had decided she did not want Kikaru breathing anymore.
+The same color as the panel that had taken the kill-switch off Kikaru's face the day Hacker had decided Kikaru breathing was unacceptable.

-He could not see the thing on his HUD, because the gold square was gone.
-But somewhere on the ridge above this valley, or below it, or behind it, the man who had said *apologies for the static, recruit* was watching him work.
+The gold square was gone, but somewhere on the ridge above this valley, or below it, or behind it, the man who had said *apologies for the static, recruit* was watching him work.

 "Down the slope," Kikaru said.